Former MLB pitcher turned cop Varvaro dies in car crash

 Varvaro, 37, was an officer for the Port Authority of New York and New Jersey.
-He played baseball at St. John’s University in New York City before a six-year career in the majors as a relief pitcher with the Seattle Mariners, Atlanta Braves and Boston Red Sox.
+He played baseball at St. John’s University in New York City before a career in the majors as a relief pitcher with the Seattle Mariners, Atlanta Braves and Boston Red Sox from 2010 to 2015.

 “We are deeply saddened on the passing of former Braves pitcher Anthony Varvaro,” the Braves said in a statement.
 “Our thoughts and prayers are with his family and colleagues.”